-In making decisions relating to the items it is appropriate for us to stock, Explore uses guidance issued by the Chartered Institute of Library and Information Professionals (CILIP), the national body, as detailed in 'Managing safe and inclusive public library services - a practical guide' (2023) which provides a framework for public libraries to inform decision-making.
+In making decisions relating to the items it's appropriate for us to stock, Explore uses guidance issued by the Chartered Institute of Library and Information Professionals (CILIP), the national body, as detailed in 'Managing safe and inclusive public library services - a practical guide' (2023) which provides a framework for public libraries to inform decision-making.
 To this end, we work to the following affirmation as detailed in these guidelines:

 'Librarians and library staff have a core and ongoing commitment to freedom of expression and freedom of access to information.
 A library is not a place in which to hide from difficult ideas, but to equip our users with the critical literacy to engage productively with difficult ideas in their proper context.
-In this context, librarians have both an ongoing duty to oppose censorship in all its forms and a proactive duty to develop collections, activities and services which properly reflect and celebrate the diversity of lived experience and identities in the communities we serve.
-These professional commitments are central to the trusted role that libraries hold in our society and they should not be curtailed by any governing body of third party for any reason other than that they are expressly prescribed by law'
+In this context, librarians have both an ongoing duty to oppose censorship in all its forms